Bendigo

 Bendigo has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects that could affect this region.
-Notable ones include the Water and Sewer Network Program, Regional Sports Infrastructure Program - Bendigo, Bendigo Art Gallery Redevelopment, and Bendigo Stadium and Showgrounds Redevelopment.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 21 projects likely impacting the area.
+Key projects include Water and Sewer Network Program, Regional Sports Infrastructure Program - Bendigo, Bendigo Art Gallery Redevelopment, and Bendigo Stadium and Showgrounds Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.